exercism/docs/mentoring/tips.md

 Ultimately, it is not the mentor's responsibility to fix the mentee's failing code, but the mentor, if they want to, can suggest ways to the mentee for fixing it themselves.

+## Dealing with the Queue Continuum

+It may be that you sign on to mentor a track, but you never see any exercises in its queue to mentor.
+You may think that something is wrong, but there are at least a couple reasons for this.
+One reason is that people may not be requesting mentoring on the track for now.
+Sometimes a track may have periods of inactivity.
+Another reason is that other mentors may be picking up the requests before you see them.
+This is likely to happen for a popular track that has many active mentors.

+If there are many requests in the queue, there are a few ways to approach mentoring them.
+You may want to work from the oldest to the newest, so those who've waited the longest are dealt with first.
+Or, you may choose to work from the newest to oldest, especially if the oldest have already been waiting a long time.
+That way, people who have been recently active don't have to wait for the backlog to be handled.

+If there are multiple requests for the same exercise, you may want to work through them in batches of the same exercise to maintain focus, as opposed to going from exercise A to exercise B back to exercise A.

+It may be that a request for an exercise that you are not interested in has been sitting there for days or weeks.
+You can choose to not address it in hope that another mentor will pick it up, or it may serve as motivation to give the exercise a try yourself.
+One thing that may be helpful is to look at the submitted solution.
+It may use an approach that you hadn't thought of, and that approach may make solving the exercise more attractive to you.
+But, if you look at the code and are still not interested in solving the exercises, there is no harm done.
+Just because you look at a mentoring request doesn't mean you have to click the "Start mentoring" button.

 [website-copy]: https://github.com/exercism/website-copy/tree/main/tracks
 [jsbench-me]: https://jsbench.me/